Psychosis & Schizophrenia Spectrum

 Treatment Considerations

-CBTp has the strongest therapy evidence base and is recommended by NICE guidelines as an adjunct to medication.
-Open Dialogue, developed in Finland, takes a radically different approach — treating psychosis as a relational crisis and mobilizing the client's social network in acute episodes — with promising but still limited evidence.
+CBTp has the strongest therapy evidence base and NICE recommends offering it to everyone with psychosis or schizophrenia, including those who decline antipsychotic medication, rather than only as a medication adjunct.
+Its effect sizes are modest and have been contested in the meta-analytic literature, which is worth knowing before promising a client too much.
+The working stance in CBTp is collaborative examination of an unusual experience, not disputation: arguing a delusion down tends to cost the alliance and change nothing.
+Open Dialogue, developed in Finland, takes a radically different approach, treating psychosis as a relational crisis and mobilizing the client's social network in acute episodes, with promising but still limited evidence.
 ACT-based approaches address the avoidance and experiential fusion that often accompany psychotic symptoms.
 For first-episode psychosis, early intervention programs that combine medication, therapy, family work, and supported employment show the best outcomes.

 6 Therapeutic Approaches